 We have a lot of fun Habitat stuff, but are always on the prowl for more.
 If you have something you'd like to sell, please use the contact form and let us know what you have.
 Maybe you're not ready to part with your treasure; you can still send us a photo or scan.
 That works too!

 Get up in the attic, down in the basement, through the crawlspace and show us what you have!
 When the park closed it was pretty much a free-for-all, we know the employee uniforms are out there somewhere.
 As you have learned, we're all big fans of the park and would like to share the forgotten bits of Jungle Habitat.
-No one cares what you lifted out of the park, it's been almost 40 years and the statute of limitations is long past.
+No one cares what you lifted out of the park, it's been over 40 years and the statute of limitations is long past.
 Much like Las Vegas, what happened at Jungle Habitat stays in West Milford.
 We applaud your work at preserving this little slice of history regardless of how you obtained it.

 We really want to hear from you if you know where any of the Toyota Land Cruisers are today OR if you worked any kind of security in the park.